Loading...

 Incorporate Healthy Fats

 Drink water before and during your meal.
-Adequate hydration can aid digestion and help maintain stable blood sugar levels.
+Proper hydration helps in the digestion process and can help manage blood sugar levels.

 healthspan-mbl